elainejiang8/MinVR-VTK/README.md

 MinVR-enabled VTK programs
 ## Installing VTK
 To compile VTK, you will first need to install CMake.
 An installer for CMake is available from http://www.cmake.org/download/.
 If you already have CMake, you can skip this step.
-Once you have installed CMake, run the following command in your terminal so you can run CMake through your terminal:
+Once you have installed CMake, run the following command in your terminal in order to run CMake through your terminal:
 ```
 sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
 ```

-Next, you need to download the VTK source code.
+Next, you'll need to download the VTK source code.
 You can either download a zip/tar file [here](http://www.vtk.org/download/) or download using git:
 ```
 Prepare directory for download
  $ mkdir projects